Mekong: Course

-The Mekong rises as the Za Qu (扎曲 (Zā Qū)) and soon becomes known as the Lancang River (澜沧江 (瀾滄江, Láncāng Jiāng), from the old name of Lao kingdom Lan Xang; the characters may also be literally understood as "turbulent green river").
+The Mekong rises as the Za Qu (扎曲 (Zā Qū)) and soon becomes known as the Lancang River (澜沧江 (瀾滄江, Láncāng Jiāng), from the Lao kingdom Lan Xang; the characters may also be literally understood as "turbulent green river").
 It originates in the "three rivers source area" on the Tibetan Plateau in the Sanjiangyuan National Nature Reserve.
-The reserve protects the headwaters of, from north to south, the Yellow (Huang He), the Yangtze, and the Mekong Rivers.
-It flows through the Tibetan Autonomous Region and then southeast into Yunnan Province, and then the Three Parallel Rivers Area in the Hengduan Mountains, along with the Yangtze to its east and the Salween River (Nu Jiang in Chinese) to its west.
+The reserve protects the headwaters of (from north to south) the Yellow (Huang He), the Yangtze, and the Mekong rivers.
+It flows through the Tibet Autonomous Region and then southeast into Yunnan Province, and then the Three Parallel Rivers area in the Hengduan Mountains, along with the Yangtze to its east and the Salween River (Nu Jiang in Chinese) to its west.

 Then the Mekong meets the China–Myanmar border and flows about 10 km along that border until it reaches the tripoint of China, Myanmar and Laos.
 From there it flows southwest and forms the border of Myanmar and Laos for about 100 km until it arrives at the tripoint of Myanmar, Laos, and Thailand.
-This is also the point of confluence between the Ruak River (which follows the Thai–Myanmar border) and the Mekong.
-The area of this tripoint is sometimes termed the Golden Triangle, although the term also refers to the much larger area of those three countries that was notorious as a drug producing region.
+This is also the confluence with the Ruak River (which follows the Thai–Myanmar border).
+The area of this tripoint is sometimes termed the Golden Triangle, although the term also refers to the much larger area of those three countries that was notorious as an opium-producing region.